Estimated reading time: 7 minutes

 “Drew, I just wanted to tell you how much I enjoyed your presentation,” she said.
 “And to let you know that I feel terrible for all of the pain you’ve gone through in your life.”

 We began chatting for a few minutes, and she started to share some of her own powerful stories.
-She was an international student studying in British Columbia, but before she had come to Canada, war in her home country had forced her family into a refugee camp, where she lost both her parents and her grandparents to illness.
+She was an international student studying in British Columbia, but before she had come to Canada, the war in her home country had forced her family into a refugee camp, where she lost both her parents and her grandparents to illness.

-Stunned, I asked her, “How can you say you feel terrible for the pain I’ve had in my life, when yours so obviously dwarfs mine?”
+Stunned, I asked her, “How can you say you feel terrible for the pain I’ve had in my life when yours so obviously dwarfs mine?”